Constructing Hopf-Galois structures and skew bracoids of small degree: Observations and a conjecture

-As of yet, we have not been able to observe a (non-trivial) pattern in the total number of Hopf--Galois structures on either separable or Galois extensions (or their relation to skew bracoids and skew braces).
-In the case that the degree $n$ is a Burnside number, for example, it is clear that the number of (equivalence classes of) skew bracoids will be the same as the number of Hopf--Galois structures.
-This is because, as Byott shows in \cite{Byo96}, if $N$ is a group of order $n$ then it is cyclic, and there is a unique transitive subgroup of $\Hol(N)$ of any given (relevant) order.
-There is then a unique Hopf--Galois structure associated to that transitive subgroup, and as the number of equivalence classes of associated skew bracoids is the same as the number of conjugacy classes of isomorphic subgroups, we obtain this fairly straightforward result.
+We observe a few (non-trivial) patterns in the total number of Hopf--Galois structures on either separable or Galois extensions (or their relation to skew bracoids and skew braces).
+As one example, consider $n$ where $\gcd(n,\varphi(n))=1$.
+Every group $N$ of order $n$ is cyclic.
+Byott \cite{Byo96} observed that there is a unique Hopf--Galois structure associated to the unique transitive subgroup of $\Hol(N)$ of every relevant order.
+Therefore the number of (equivalence classes) of skew braces of degree $n$ equals the number of Hopf--Galois structures on separable extensions of degree $n$.